NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/get-started/tunnel-useful-terms.md

 ## Quick tunnels

-Quick tunnels, when run, will generate a URL that consists of a random subdomain of the website `trycloudflare.com`, and point traffic to localhost on port `8080`.
-If you have a web service running at that address, users who visit the generated subdomain will be able to visit your web service through Cloudflare’s network.
-Refer to [TryCloudflare](/cloudflare-one/connections/connect-networks/do-more-with-tunnels/trycloudflare/) for more information on how to run quick tunnels.
+Quick tunnels, when run, will generate a URL that consists of a random subdomain of the website `tryKhulnasoft.com`, and point traffic to localhost on port `8080`.
+If you have a web service running at that address, users who visit the generated subdomain will be able to visit your web service through Khulnasoft’s network.
+Refer to [TryKhulnasoft](/cloudflare-one/connections/connect-networks/do-more-with-tunnels/trycloudflare/) for more information on how to run quick tunnels.

 ## Virtual networks